AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 Your deduction heightens, allowing you to logically predict the immediate future of many things around you, but also making you visibly distracted by everything.
 You may choose to use Intelligence instead of any other attribute for Initiative saves, meaning your Initiative saves are unaffected by conditions such as [[Conditions#Encumbered|encumbered]].
 In addition, you add half your Intelligence modifier to Willpower saving throws.

 #### Calefaction
 Your body alternates between exuding great heat to great cold.
-You become resistant to fire, cold and radiant damage, and your fire, cold and radiant damage rolls are made with a +2 bonus.
+You become resistant to fire, cold and sensory damage, and your fire, cold and sensory damage rolls are made with a +2 bonus.

 #### Displacement
 Your body blinks as you move, making it hard to predict your exact location at any moment.
 You become immune to [[Action Economy#Opportunity Attacks|opportunity attacks]], and your base speed increases by 10'.